-A prospective student may apply at any time and should follow the general graduate application procedure for degree-seeking students (see Graduate Admissions Policies).
+A prospective student may apply at any time and should follow the general graduate application procedure for degree-seeking students (see Graduate Admission Requirements).
 Admission to the program is based on:

 - Apply to the Graduate College and satisfy the minimum admissions requirements of the Graduate College.
 International applicants must satisfy the international admissions requirements.